 A newbie to the hobby is surely confused by so many tangles of the tank size.
 However, we’re not here to complicate things.
 Instead, we want to keep it simple for those new to betta keeping.
 We’ve also covered the topic of tank size for bettas in our comprehensive articles, which we encourage you to read before selecting a tank for your betta fish.

 You may be thinking about getting a 5-gallon tank for your betta but not sure if it’s big enough?
-Maybe you’ve seen a lot of different opinions online and now you’re feeling unsure about what you actually need—like filters, heaters, and all the other gear.
+Maybe you’ve seen a lot of different opinions online and now you’re feeling unsure about what you actually need like filters, heaters and all the other essential accessories.

 In this article, we’re specifically focusing on our experience with 5-gallon betta tanks and all the important considerations that come with them like why it’s a perfect starting point for your betta?

 We’ll provide recommendations for the best tanks and reviews from experts who have used these tanks.
-Additionally, we’ll cover accessories compatible with the 5-gallon tank, such as filters, air pumps, heaters, aquarium lights, and dividers.
+Furthermore, we’ll cover accessories compatible with the 5-gallon tank such as filters, air pumps, heaters, aquarium lights and dividers.

 Betta in a 5-Gallon Tank